websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/reference/7-3-breaking-changes.md

 #### What changed?

-The `SingleVPMPoolUtil` and `MultiVMPoolUtil` classes have been removed.
+The `SingleVMPoolUtil` and `MultiVMPoolUtil` classes have been removed.

 #### Who is affected?